-The most recent edition of IEEE Technical Guide 1410 on how to improve lightning performance of distribution lines was issued in 2010 when many improvements were added.
-Because the experts involved had deep roots in the world of lightning and system transient modeling, 1410 contains equations and estimates not usually found in similar IEEE or CIGRE documents.
-The Guide has remained popular and those who use it discover valuable help in evaluating lightning performance data.
+IEEE Technical Guide 1410 on improving lightning performance of distribution lines saw several key improvements when its was updated over a decade ago.
+Because the experts involved at the time had roots in the world of lightning and system transient modeling, the Guide contained equations and estimates not usually found in such documents and has remained a source of valuable help in evaluating lightning performance data.
 For example, engineers can estimate the degree of improvement in lightning performance of distribution lines without having to run complex transient modeling software.
-Below is an outline of some main details:

 Direct Strike Flashover Rate for Distribution Lines

 Since distribution lines are seldom shielded with OHGW, direct strikes occur in high lightning areas.
 To determine flashover rate of a line equipped with arresters, one only need know height, width, location of arresters and ground flash density (GFD).
 Fortunately, there are numerous sources that offer lightning GFD for areas of interest worldwide.
-For example, 1410 contains a map of the continental U.S. and, from that, one can see that in the case of Florida as shown in Figure 1, the GFD ranges from 5 to +14 flashes/km2.
-For a typical 10 m high line of 1 m width in the south-central region where there are 5 m trees to the left and a highway to the right, the number of strikes could be calculated using equation (7) from 1410 where the number of direct strikes per 100km/ year are:
+For example, IEEE TG 1410 offers a map of the continental U.S. and shows that, in the case of Florida, GFD ranges from 5 to +14 flashes/km2.
+For a typical 10 m high line of 1 m width in the south-central region where there are 5 m trees to the left and a highway to the right, the number of strikes could be calculated using equation 7:

 The calculation yields a hit rate of 15.75 times/yr for every 10 km of line.
 But since objects on either side of the line provide some shielding, they must also be considered.
-Again, 1410 provides a set of equations to assess this.
-Allowing for the shielding provided by 5 m trees located 10 m from poles on one side and 5 m trees on the other side of the highway, about 60 m to the right, one can use equation (9) where the shielded hit rate is:
+Again, IEEE 1410 provides a set of equations to assess this.
+Allowing for the shielding provided by 5 m trees located 10 m from poles on one side and 5 m trees on the other side of the highway, about 60 m to the right, one can use equation 9:

 Direct Strike Outage Rate of Distribution Line Protected by Arresters

-1410 contain formulas to calculate the impact of arrester spacing on line flashover rates from direct strikes.
+IEEE 1410 contains formulas to calculate the impact of arrester spacing on line flashover rates from direct strikes.
 When deciding to use arresters to improve performance, a key question is what installation density will provide greatest benefit.
-It has long been common practice among rural utilities in the U.S. to install arresters every 4 to 5 spans.
-It is not clear where this policy originated, but 1410 equations B20, 21 and 22, show that this practice has virtually no impact on distribution system protection (Figs. 4 and 5), with only limited impact on direct strike flashover probability.
+For example, it has long been common practice among rural utilities in the U.S. to install arresters every 4 to 5 spans.
+It is not clear where this policy originated but equations B20, 21 and 22 in IEEE 1410, show that this practice has virtually no impact on distribution system protection (see Figs. 4 and 5), with only limited impact on direct strike flashover probability.
 There is however improvement by adding arresters to every pole.

 Indirect Strike Outage Rate for Unprotected Distribution Lines